What is Gout?

 Heavy alcohol consumption, especially beer

-A diet high in purine foods, such as seafood and meat, and meat organs
+A diet high in purine foods, such as seafood and meat, and

 Extremely low calorie diets